nextcloud/documentation/developer_manual/basics/dependency_injection.rst

   $class2->appName === 'myname';  // true
   $class2 === $app->getContainer()->get(MyTestClass2::class);  // true

-.. note:: $AppName is resolved because the container registered a parameter under the key 'AppName' which will return the app id.
-The lookup is case sensitive so while $AppName will work correctly, using $appName as a constructor parameter will fail.
+.. note:: $appName is resolved because the container registered a parameter under the key 'appName' which will return the app id.

 How does it affect the request lifecycle
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^